How To Craft Abandoned Cart Emails That Recover Lost Sales

 - Abandoned cart emails are just the tip of the conversion optimization iceberg

-According to checkout usability research firm, Baymard Institute, the average cart abandonment rate across online retailers hovers around 70%.
+According to checkout usability research firm, the Baymard Institute, the average cart abandonment rate across online retailers hovers around 70%.
 To succeed in 2019 and beyond, online retailers must actively consider strategies to recover their abandoned sales.
 But despite advances in checkout UX and ecommerce technology, cart abandonment continues to hold steady.

 Focusing on cart abandonment emails can provide many benefits for your online business.
 The biggest being the ability to better optimize the conversion rate of your online store.
 In fact, 46% of recipients open abandoned cart emails, 13% click inside the email, and of those clicks, more than 35% end up completing a purchase.